 I discovered the world wide web back in the 80s.
-This means I have been goofing around with this form of communication for easily over two decades.Initially I used dial-ups to connect to what we called “list-servers” and BBSes or bulletin-board-systems.
+This means I have been goofing around with this form of communication for as long as it’s been around.Initially I used dial-ups to connect to what we called “list-servers” and BBSes or bulletin-board-systems.
 Via these I had conversations with people who were interested in what I was interested in.

 As soon as I understood it was possible I began building my own web site.
 After glimpsing the initial “Celestial Jukebox” of the first incarnation of Napster, it became clear to me that the connecting with other people online was limited only by one’s imagination.